IALT1234/SPEAR/README.md

 # SPEAR

 A simple React-based flashcards app where you can select a deck and flip through cards.
-Meant for users to intall and instantly start creating decks with a styled and intuitive UI.
+Meant for users to install and instantly start creating decks with a styled and intuitive UI.

 ![SPEAR Image](src/images/main.png)